ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 - **Collector**:
   - Limited to walking within the market boundary only
   - Cannot be moved with boats, minecarts, or any other transportation method
-  - Can be killed, but this will not destroy the collector house token or the market itself
+  - Can be killed, but this will not destroy the market itself
-  - If killed, the BD token used to create the collector house is not returned
+  - If killed, the BD token in the item frame becomes unenchanted
+  - Unenchanted tokens must be picked up and placed again to respawn the collector

 ## Villager Trading Rates